-STANDARD S SADLIER PRO GRESS MATHEMATICS, GRADE 8 8.EE.8 Analyze and solve pairs of simultaneous linear equations. a.
-Understand that the solution to a pair of two linear equations in two variables correspond to point(s) of intersection of their graphs, because the point(s) of intersection satisfy both equations simultaneously.
+CLUST TER / S STANDARD SADLIER PROG ress Mathematics, Grade 8 8. alyze and solve pairs of simultaneous linear uations. a.
+Understand that solutions to a system of two linear equations in two variables correspond to points of intersection of their graphs, because points of intersection satisfy both equations simultaneously.
 Lesson 14 Solve Systems of Equations-pp. 120-127 b.
-Use graphs to find or estimate the solution to a pair of two simultaneous linear equations in two variables.
-Equations should include all three solution types: one solution, no solution, and infinitely many solutions.
+Solve systems of two linear equations in two variables algebraically, and estimate solutions by graphing the equations.
 Solve simple cases by inspection.
 For example, $3x + 2y = 5$ and $3x + 2y = 6$ have no solution because $3x + 2y$ cannot simultaneously be 5 and 6.
 Lesson 14 Solve Systems of Equations-pp. 120-127 c.
 Solve real-world and mathematical problems leading to two linear equations in two variables.
 For example, given coordinates for two pairs of points, determine whether the line through the first pair of points intersects the line through the second pair.
-(Limit solutions to those that can be addressed by graphing.)
-Lesson 15 Problem-Solving: Systems of Equations-pp. 128-135
+Lesson 15 Problem-Solving: Systems of Equations-pp 128-135